triton-lang/triton/README.md

   separated values to be specified (eg `TRITON_LLVM_DEBUG_ONLY="tritongpu-remove-layout-conversions` or `TRITON_LLVM_DEBUG_ONLY="tritongpu-remove-layout-conversions,regalloc"`).
-- `USE_TTGIR_LOC=1` reparses the ttgir such that the location information will be the line number of the ttgir instead of line number of the python file.
-  This can provide a direct mapping from ttgir to llir/ptx.
-When used with performance tools, it can provide a breakdown on ttgir instructions.
+- `USE_IR_LOC={ttir,ttgir}` reparses the IR such that the location information will be the line number of the IR file with that particular extension, instead of line number of the python file.
+This can provide a direct mapping from the IR to llir/ptx.
+When used with performance tools, it can provide a breakdown on IR instructions.
 - `TRITON_PRINT_AUTOTUNING=1` prints out the best autotuning config and total time spent for each kernel after autotuning is complete.
 - `DISABLE_LLVM_OPT` will disable llvm optimizations for make_llir and make_ptx